kalebbennaveed/kalebbennaveed.github.io/_publications/2009-10-01-paper-title-number-1.md

 dynamic surroundings and noisy observations as compared to other traditional RL approaches.

-Recommended citation: K. B. Naveed, Z. Qiao, and J. M. Dolan, “Trajectory Planning for Autonomous Vehicles Using Hierarchical Reinforcement Learning,” in Proceedings of IEEE Intelligent Transportation Systems Conference (ITSC '21), pp. 601 - 606, September 2021.
+**Recommended citation**: K. B. Naveed, Z. Qiao, and J. M. Dolan, “Trajectory Planning for Autonomous Vehicles Using Hierarchical Reinforcement Learning,” in Proceedings of IEEE Intelligent Transportation Systems Conference (ITSC '21), pp. 601 - 606, September 2021.